xMartin/php-introduction/09_more_on_functions.md

 Here we use a function that returns another function, one of the features of anonymous functions.
 But we also declare the variable `$i` and pass it into this anonymous function with the `use ()` syntax.
 We pass it "by reference" because it must be modified when the anonymous function is called.

-Now this anonymous function is also a closure with access to `$i` and it can modify the variable `$i` because we passd it "by reference".
+Now this anonymous function is also a closure with access to `$i` and it can modify the variable `$i` because we passed it "by reference".

 Every time the closure is called, it will return the value of `$i`and increment it by one.
-And by calling `get_incrementor()` again, we can get a new closure that starts at `0` again while the original one still continues it's sequence as expected.
+And by calling `get_incrementor()` again, we can get a new closure that starts at `0` again while the original one still continues its sequence as expected.